gkursi/E-Forge/README.md

 **Current features**:
- * Run vanilla e-klase as an app on your pc.
+ * Run just e-klase as an app on your pc
+ * Add custom CSS

 **Other info**
 * ~~For source code, DM me on Discord (_qweru)~~